 Your reputation is perhaps your greatest asset in the business world.
 Looking after it is paramount - whether you are reputation-building or putting up a spirited defence when the going gets tough.
 Ashley Carr, managing director at Neo PR offers six suggestions to help you protect and enhance your reputation

 Managing your reputation needs to be carefully planned and implemented and should be a key part of your sales and marketing strategy.
 Get it wrong and all that hard work can be lost in a moment.
-Get it right and you will join all those companies that spring to mind when you think of those you know who have a positive presence in their market.
+Get it right and you will join all those companies that spring to mind when you think of who has a positive presence in their market.
 Here are six top tips for getting it right:

 1. Become a thought leader